thabo104/appstore-alexa-docs/_docs/firetv/fireappbuilder/4. Add Components/fire-app-builder-load-a-component.md

     *  AMZNMediaPlayerComponent
 {% comment %}*  BrightCoveMediaPlayerComponent {% endcomment %}

+    In the the sample app in Fire App Builder, the following components are implemented by default: AMZNMediaPlayerComponent, PassThroughAdsComponent, LoggerAnalyticsComponent, PassThroughLoginComponent, and AmazonInAppPurchaseComponent.

+4. Adjust the implementations by adding or removing the components you want to use in your app.
+Be sure to make the updates in both places that <span class="red">`/*Implementations*/`</span> is mentioned.
 5. You can implement only one component per interface, so remove any previous components for the same interface.
 For example, if you added the LoginWithAmazonComponent, which implements the `IAuthentication` interface, you must remove any other authentication components (such as AdobepassAuthComponent or FacebookAuthComponent).
 6. Expand **Gradle Scripts** and open the **build.gradle (Module: app)** file.
 7. In the **dependencies** object, include the components you want to include in your app.

     By default, Fire App Builder shows these components:

-    ```
+    ```java
     compile project(':TVUIComponent')
     compile project(':UAMP')
     compile project(':AMZNMediaPlayerComponent')
     compile project(':PassThroughAdsComponent')
-    compile project(':FlurryAnalyticsComponent')
-    compile project(':FacebookAuthComponent')
+    compile project(':PassThroughLoginComponent')
     compile project(':AmazonInAppPurchaseComponent')
+    compile project(':LoggerAnalyticsComponent')
     ```

     Add or remove the components you want to implement following the same pattern as before.
-Remember that you can implement only one component per interface, so remove any previous components for the same interface.

-    For example, if you added the LoginWithAmazonComponent, which implements the `IAuthentication` interface, you must remove any other authentication components (such as AdobepassAuthComponent or FacebookAuthComponent).

 5. Resync your project with Gradle by clicking the **Resync Project with Gradle Files** button {% include inline_image.html file="firetv/fireappbuilder/images/fireappbuilder_syncgradlebutton" type="png" %}.

     If you're prompted that some modules are no longer imported from Gradle anymore, click **OK**.

-    {% include image.html file="gradlemoduleprompt" type="png" %}
+    {% include image.html file="firetv/fireappbuilder/images/gradlemoduleprompt" type="png" %}

     When the project syncs, you will see the new components reflected in the Project pane.

-6. Remove old build artifacts from previous components by going to **Build > Rebuild Project** .
+6. You can remove old build artifacts from previous components by going to **Build > Rebuild Project** .

 ### 2. Configure the Component's Values {#configure}